-Kerio Connect does not send any information that could be used to identify a specific person, such as the content of the original e-mail body, attached images, or attached files.
+Kerio Connect does not send any information that could be used to identify a specific person, such as the content of the original email body, attached images, or attached files.
 Bitdefender online scanning service receives the following information via HTTPS:

-- The e-mail message fingerprint, a set of cryptographic hashes on different parts of the e-mail headers and body.
-The hashes are irreversible.
-Kerio Connect does not send the original email body.
+- The email message fingerprint - a set of cryptographic hashes on different parts of the email headers and body.

-- URLs, e-mail addresses, and telephone numbers contained in the body of the scanned e-mail message.
+- URLs, email addresses, and telephone numbers contained in the body of the scanned email message.

 - MD5 hashes of:

-- The FROM address, FROM domain and REPLY-TO address
+- The FROM address, FROM domain, and REPLY-TO address

 - Certain types of attachments, for example, Microsoft Office documents, PDFs, executable files